 Find out if your baby is ready to start solids on our Readiness to Start Solid Food FAQ page.

-To Store: Store the dip in a sealed container in the refrigerator for up to 5 days.
+To Store: Cut cucumber and leftover dip keep in airtight containers in the refrigerator for 3 days.

 The cool, refreshing taste of cucumber pairs well with tangy foods like goat cheese, tomatoes, and vinegar; heart-healthy foods like avocado, sardines, and shellfish; and other fresh fruits like melon and strawberries.
 Cucumbers easily pick up the flavor of other ingredients so try mixing them with your favorite alliums (chives! garlic! shallots!), fresh or dried herbs (basil! dill! lemongrass!), and earthy spices like ginger, coriander, and cumin.